Interested in Therapy? My name is Camille M. Quamina and I am a Clinical Psychologist. Find more information on my therapeutic practice here.

 Why is therapy important?

-Through therapy you can change self-destructive behaviours and habits, resolve painful memories and feelings, learn new skills, improve relationships and generally improve mental flexibility.
-Mental flexibility (clinical studies show us) directly impacts your physical health!
-Better mental flexibility equates to better mental health which in turn equates to better physical health. 💪🏿
+Through therapy, you can change self-destructive behaviours and habits, resolve painful memories and feelings, learn new skills, enhance relationships, and generally improve mental flexibility.
+Clinical studies show that mental flexibility directly impacts your physical health!
+Greater mental flexibility leads to better mental health, which in turn results in improved physical health.

 How long should therapy last?

-As already identified higher up, therapy is a process and as such it will take multiple sessions to be able to assess psychological difficulties, identify triggers, change perceptions and assumptions and create new healthier patterns of behaviours and emotional processes that result in greater inner peace.
-The number of sessions will vary on the type of issue (anixety, depression etc. ), severity of the issue (how much it affects daily functioning), your individual perception of yourself and of the world (amount of work needed to improve/adjust mental flexibility).
+The number of sessions in your therapeutic process is dependent on the type of issue (anxiety, depression, etc. ), the severity of the issue (how much it affects daily functioning) and your individual perception of yourself and of the world (amount of work needed to improve/adjust mental flexibility).

 Is therapy painful?